MycroftAI/documentation/_posts/2018-09-12-major-picroft-update-moving-to-raspbian-stretch.md

 <h1><span style="font-weight: 400;">What Else Can You Look Forward To?</span></h1>
 <span style="font-weight: 400;">We’ll be providing Skills that are unique to the Picroft environment, allowing you to attach buttons to the GPIO pins to emulate the Mark 1 button.
 Or use this example to do whatever else you might want to do -- this is your Picroft!</span>

 <span style="font-weight: 400;">As mentioned above, we’d like to expand the microphone and audio hardware supported by Picroft.
-With a little help from community members, I expect we’ll have support for various USB and Bluetooth mics and speakers soon.
-Join us on the forums to give feedback on AIY integration, how to pipe in new mics, and what you'd like to connect over GPIO.</span>
+With a little help from community members, I expect we’ll have support for various USB and Bluetooth mics and speakers soon. <a href="https://community.mycroft.ai/t/major-picroft-update-moving-to-raspbian-stretch/4522" target="_blank" rel="noopener">Join us on the forums</a> to give feedback on AIY integration, how to pipe in new mics, and what you'd like to connect over GPIO.</span>
 <h1><span style="font-weight: 400;">Gimme, Gimme, Gimme!!!</span></h1>
 <span style="font-weight: 400;">You can download the new Picroft image from </span><a href="https://mycroft.ai/to/picroft-image" target="_blank" rel="noopener">https://mycroft.ai/to/picroft-image</a><span style="font-weight: 400;">.
 Learn all about it (including exactly how it was built) from </span><a href="https://github.com/MycroftAI/enclosure-picroft/tree/stretch" target="_blank" rel="noopener">https://github.com/MycroftAI/enclosure-picroft/tree/stretch</a><span style="font-weight: 400;">.</span>